binarymatt/binarymatt.github.io/content/posts/cluster_part_one.md

 Currently, I’m running Traefik, Loki, Mimir, Jaegar, Grafana, and some private learning projects across 3 raspberry pis running Nomad 1.4.
 It’s been a fun learning experience so far.
+I'm enjoying both the constraints of running on raspberry pis and running out of running out of the house.
+We've already had one power outage so it's definitely a learning experience.

 ### Next